ankidroid/Anki-Android/Accessing-the-collection.md

 * calling it inside a function which is marked `suspend` already
 * putting `withCol` in a block that takes a coroutine block, such as:
   * `launchCatchingTask` which, as the name suggest, catch anything that is thrown (so you should ensure that you catch any exception you care about inside the block
-  * or `withProgress`, that displays a progress bar, blocking the UI until the task is done.
+  * or `withProgress`, that displays a progress bar, blocking the UI until the task is done. `withProgress` needs to be inside launchCatchingTask.

 ## Restriction on the code inside `withCol` block.